napudumaran/Learning-Documentation-and-Projects/notes/expanded/security/Create_User_With_Sudo.md

 ```bash
 passwd
 ```
-We need to give sudo access to our created user account, but we have no text editor currently.
-We need to install one.
+We need to give sudo access to our created user account.
+In case we don't have a text editor for some reason, we can install nano.
 ```bash
 pacman -Syu nano
 ```